The facts about strip clubs in England & the UK

-Lap dancing and strip clubs are all over the place.
-But what really happens inside them?
-And what if you're not OK with your boyfriend or mates paying women to take their clothes off?
+What really happens inside strip clubs?
+And what if you're not OK with your partner or mates paying people to take their clothes off?
+Here’s The Mix’s guide to strip clubs in England and the UK.

-Whilst strip clubs were once considered the pastime of pervy losers, they’re now the go-to for stag dos and office nights out.
-There’s currently over 295 lap dancing clubs in England alone, but going to one can throw up all sorts of dilemmas from upset girlfriends to the sudden discovery of a feminist conscience.
+There are currently over 295 lap dancing clubs in England alone, but going to one can throw up all sorts of dilemmas, from rifts in your relationship to the sudden discovery of a feminist conscience.

 So how do you navigate these scantily-clad quandaries?
 The Mix finds out.

 ‘Gentlemen’s clubs’ make their money by charging you a lot for booze.
-They reel you in with sexy girls who dance on stage and offer ‘private dances’ for an extra fee.
-The more up-market places operate strict no-touching policies – or at least say they do – and you can get thrown out for groping.
+They reel you in with sexy dancers who dance on stage and offer ‘private dances’ in a vip booth for an extra fee.
+The more up-market adult entertainment venues operate strict no-touching policies – or at least say they do – and you can get thrown out for groping.

-The main question to ask is: why are you going?
+Why are you going?
 Do you really want to see a woman take her clothes off?
-Or is it more you feel pressure from your mates?
-And if you have a girlfriend, how will she feel about it?
+Or is it more that you feel pressure from your mates?
+And if you have a partner, how will they feel about it?

-There will be other blokes who are in the same moral/relationship predicament.
-So, if you’re not keen on going, have a ring round and get together a sub-group of mates who’ll go to a non-nude drinking establishment whilst the others are in the strip club.
+There will be other people who are in the same moral/relationship predicament.
+So, if you’re not keen on going, get together a sub-group of mates who’ll go to a non-nude drinking establishment whilst the others are in the strip club.
 Pre-planning is key.

-My boyfriend wants to go to a lap dancing club, should I mind?
+My partner wants to go to a lap dancing club, should I mind?

 It depends.
 Do you care?
-Some women accept it as standard stag-night behaviour, or even want to go along themselves.
-Others can’t stand the thought of their boyfriend leering at another woman.
+Some people accept it as standard stag-night behaviour, or even want to go along themselves.
+Others can’t stand the thought of it.
 Whichever, your opinion is valid, so don’t let anyone tell you otherwise.

 “My boyfriend was going on a stag do and told me they were going to a strip club,” says Fiona*, 25.
 “I’m really against them and told him I felt uncomfortable.
 But he argued if he didn’t go, he would be a killjoy.
 In the end, I let him, but I felt sick the whole night.”

-“If you have a strong moral opinion then you need to tell him,” says Paula.
-“For some women it’s a deal breaker – it comes down to values.
+“If you have a strong moral opinion then you need to tell your partner,” says Paula.
+“For some people it’s a deal breaker – it comes down to values.
 But try and steer clear of making it a moral debate.
 Simply say, ‘I don’t like the thought of you going and it makes me feel differently about you’.
 If they go anyway, or tell you you’re overreacting, then you have to decide whether you want to continue the relationship or not.”

 The reality of being a stripper

-Lap dancers are often thought of as empowered women making a huge wad of cash for swirling round a pole.
+Some people believe that lap dancers and strippers are empowered women making the choice to earn a huge wad of cash for swirling round a pole.
 Easy life, right?
+Sone strippers also argue that it’s a valid career choice and one they enjoy.

 Jennifer Hayashi Danns, now 28, an ex- stripper and author of Stripped: The bare reality of lap dancing has another point of view.
 “Lap dancing is packaged as harmless fun, but that’s not the reality.
 How is stripping naked for a fully-clothed man empowering?
 It just humiliates everyone.”